 Of course, this is not intended to be a definitive study, but it can give a general idea of the scope that firearms have in Executive Protection.
 It is also important to note that, for decades, their preponderance in this industry was based on myth, or action movies, and not on facts and hard data.

-Surprisingly, in 9.16 % of the cases studied, the attacks were either foiled or the attackers were subsequently immobilized with "empty hands", either by protectors or by the people themselves.
-These techniques were used against lone individuals who attacked public figures from the crowd (attacks against Reagan, Yitzhak Rabin, Herbert Hoover, Franklin D. Roosevelt, etc.).
+Strikingly, in 10.79% of the cases studied, the attacks were either foiled or the attackers were subsequently pinned down "empty-handed," either by protectors or by the crowd itself.
+These techniques were used against lone individuals attacking public figures from the crowd (attacks against Reagan, Yitzhak Rabin, Herbert Hoover, Franklin D. Roosevelt, etc.).

 This does not necessarily mean that hand-to-hand combat techniques are more effective than weapons; they simply showed their effectiveness for a specific threat that was prevalent in the study.

-In conclusion, the present representative sample analysis gives an approximate value of 3.82 % for firearm effectiveness in real situations.
+In conclusion, the present representative sample analysis gives a value of approximately 3.60% for firearm effectiveness in real situations.

 Attempts